mikewurtz/taskman/docs/taskman-design.md

 ```

 ### Library
 A reusable library will be implemented with functionality to start, stop, get-status, and stream jobs.
 A gRPC server will wrap this functionality of the library and expose the APIs.
+The library will leverage the standard gRPC error codes and build the error objects using google.golang.org/grpc/status.

 #### Process Execution Lifecycle
 Tasks will be created using the go package `os/exec` to create child processes.
 The child process will run asynchronously until it completes or is stopped by the user calling the stop CLI command.
 Each process will be added to its own cgroup such as `/sys/fs/cgroup/<group_name>/cgroup.procs` and the process will be limited to the quotas set for the cgroup.

 By leveraging the `syscall` library we can set the [SysProcAttr](https://pkg.go.dev/syscall#SysProcAttr) to have `UseCgroupFD` and `CgroupFD` set.
 This will put the child process into the provided cgroup file descriptor during the fork phase before the exec call; avoiding any time where the child process executes outside of the cgroup.
 This requires the use of cgroup v2, go 1.22 or higher, and linux kernel 5.7 or higher.

-When the stop CLI command is executed, the library will first try and cleanly terminate the process with a SIGTERM but if the process is still running after a grace period a SIGKILL will be sent.
+When the stop CLI command is executed, the library will end the process immediately with a SIGKILL.
+In a full-fledged service we would want to first try and cleanly terminate the process with a SIGTERM but if the process is still running after a grace period a SIGKILL will be sent.

 #### Cgroups
 The library will utilize cgroups v2 and use the cpu, memory, and io cgroup controllers.
 The library code will create a cgroup for each task named after the task's uuid (e.g., /sys/fs/cgroup/a7da14c7-b47a-4535-a263-5bb26e503002).
 The cpu and io cgroup controllers will be configured with absolute bandwidth control and the memory controller will be configured with a max limit.